adowair/ali.dowair.com/content/posts/why-write-in-arabic.en.md

 I have reflected on my life and career journey as an immigrant software engineer.
-I made a mental map of all the connections, experiences, and knowledge, I gained over time.
+I made a mental map of all the connections, experiences, and knowledge I gained over time.
 I found many connections between these, but the main one was that _they all happened in English_.

 I am an Arab, born and raised in the Middle East.
 I speak English fluently, but it is not my first language;
 unlike many, I have been fortunate enough to learn it from a young age.
-Would my life any career be much different had I not had that chance?
+Would my life and career be much different had I not had that chance?

-Of course, everyone's life is unique and different- it would be impossible for me to answer that question for myself.
+Of course, everyone's life is unique-- it would be impossible for me to answer that question for myself.
 I could, however, try to understand whether there was a problem at large.